GDQuest/website/content/news/2016/community/vote-for-upcoming-tutorials-january-2016/index.md

-+++
-aliases = ["/post/2016/community/vote-for-upcoming-tutorials-january-2016/"]
-author = "nathan"
-category = ["Community"]
+---
+aliases:
+- /post/2016/community/vote-for-upcoming-tutorials-january-2016/
+author: nathan
+category:
+- Community
-date = "2016-01-11T09:16:10+01:00"
+date: "2016-01-11T09:16:10+01:00"
-description = "It is time for you, members of the community, to choose the tutorial series you want to see on the channel!
-Check out this post to vote for your favourite topic." layout = "single" title = "Vote for future free tutorials!
-2016" type = "post"
+description: It is time for you, members of the community, to choose the tutorial series you want to see on the channel!
+Check out this post to vote for your favourite topic.

-+++
+layout: single
+title: Vote for future free tutorials!
+2016
+type: post
+---

 06-2016 update: Voting is over!
 You were more than 400 to vote on the series you want to see on GDQuest.